| Upkeep and Maintenance An ounce of prevention will go a long way toward keeping

 greasy materials that are coating the walls of your

+pipes.
 Closing and reopening the water faucets that supply the

 washer each month is a good idea, especially if you have